-If you're sick, breastfeeding is still recommended.
-However, if you have a fever, cough, sore throat, or nasal congestion, you should take certain precautions.
-While your symptoms last, wear a medical mask, if possible, or a face covering while breastfeeding.
-Always wash your hands before feeding your child.
+When the mother is sick, breastfeeding is still recommended.
+However, if you have a fever, cough, sore throat, or nasal congestion, it's important to take certain precautions.
+While symptoms last, it's best to wear a medical mask, or else a face covering, while breastfeeding.
+It's always important to wash your hands before feeding your child.